Defaultable Debt, Interest Rates and the Current Account

-World capital markets have experienced large-scale sovereign defaults on a number of occasions, the most recent being Argentina's default in 2002.
-In this paper, we develop a quantitative model of debt and default in a small open economy.
+World capital markets have experienced large scale sovereign defaults on a number of occasions, the most recent being Argentina's default in 2002.
+In this paper we develop a quantitative model of debt and default in a small open economy.
 We use this model to match four empirical regularities regarding emerging markets: defaults occur in equilibrium, interest rates are countercyclical, net exports are countercyclical, and interest rates and the current account are positively correlated.
-That is, emerging markets on average borrow more in good times and at lower interest rates than in slumps.
-Our ability to match these facts within the framework of an otherwise standard business-cycle model with endogenous default relies on the importance of a stochastic trend in emerging markets.
+That is, emerging markets on average borrow more in good times and at lower interest rates as compared to slumps.
+Our ability to match these facts within the framework of an otherwise standard business cycle model with endogenous default relies on the importance of a stochastic trend in emerging markets.

 Suggested Citation: Suggested Citation